Yoga for a Body That’s Changed: A Therapeutic Approach for Women 50+

 Why Studio Classes May Not Be Enough

 When Yoga with Joy was a brick-and-mortar studio, I was intentionally the only teacher.
-Unlike typical studios that cater to the masses, my focus was singular: to offer practices that centered on doing less—and then, doing even less.
+Unlike traditional studios that cater to the masses, my focus was singular: to offer practices that centered on doing less—and then, doing even less.
 Every class was designed to serve a niche population seeking therapeutic, personalized movement, not performance of poses.
+I've fine-tuned this niche approach even more by concentrating my work solely to working with those I understand best — women in mid-life and beyond.

 You Deserve a Practice That: